 How it works

-Use your imagination to create a Google Doodle based on what inspires you.
+Use your imagination to create a Google Doodle based on what you’re grateful for.

 Doodles will be judged on the following parameters:

-Representation of the contest theme, use of the letters in the Google logo, and the unique approach to the doodle
+- Creativity: Representation of the contest theme, use of the letters in the Google logo, and the unique approach to the Doodle

 Doodles will be grouped and judged by the following 5 grade groups: